-JACK COUNTY, TEXAS Agriculture Survey Results
+Agriculture Survey Results

-Agriculture Sector Survey Results Agriculture, in its many forms, is a critical industry and economic driver for many communities and regions.
+Agriculture, in its many forms, is a critical industry and economic driver for many communities and regions.
 Internet-connected technology allows agricultural producers to increase yields, reduce expenditures, and access best practices and information impacting the production of America's food.
 However, producers and value-added agricultural industries are generally located in the most rural areas - areas that are most often disconnected from the global economy.
-For operations fortunate enough to have an internet connection, their use of technology has transformed their operations and allows them to contribute to the economic activity of their communities.
-The data below show the connectivity and use of technology among agricultural producers in your community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
-Data from Jack County represent survey responses collected between April and July 2021.
-During this time, 16 Jack County facilities from the agricultural sector responded to these surveys.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and July 31, 2021.
+For agricultural producers fortunate enough to have an internet connection, their use of technology has transformed the way they work and allows them to contribute to the economic activity of their communities.

+The data below show the connectivity and use of technology among agricultural producers in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.

+Data from Haskell County represent survey responses collected between September 2021 and January 2022.
+During this time, six Haskell County facilities from the agricultural sector responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
 As more communities participate in the Connected program, these figures are likely to change.

-Broadband Adoption in the Agriculture Sector This chart shows the percent of agricultural producers that subscribe to various types of broadband services or that are without a connection.
+Broadband Adoption in the Agriculture Sector

+This chart shows the percentage of agricultural producers that subscribe to various types of broadband services, or that are without a connection.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These types of internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.